gutlibe/aisean/documentations/Page Template.md

 # Page Template Documentation

 ## Overview

 This document provides a comprehensive guide for creating new pages in the application using the vanilla JavaScript architecture.
 Pages are created by extending the base `Page` class and implementing specific methods to define content, behavior, and appearance.

+The application now uses a **multi-render approach** that separates the rendering process into distinct phases for better performance and user experience.

 ## File Structure and Import